NY1024/K410ng-s-NG-WAF/README.md

 * It is writed only in a few time,so I omitted comments.When I'm free, I will improve it again and add comments
 * It can be used in some AWD competitions,but do mind that whether rules allowed you to deploy WAF.
 *  the usage is same as other libs file,just include it in the begin of config.php or index.php
-*  There maybe other matters need attention not be mentioned,if feel baffled,please contact me in nyale1024@gmail.com
+*  There maybe other matters need attention not be mentioned,if feel baffled,please contact me.